 "An electronic archive for preprints in the philosophy of science.
 It is offered as a free service to the philosophy of science community.
 The goal of the Archive is to promote communication in the field by the rapid dissemination of new work."
 Also includes papers in the history of science.
 A service of the University of Pittsburgh.

 Abstract & full-text database of technical papers on physics subjects.
 To view an abstract, click the "abs" link.
 To download text of an entry, click the "PDF" link to download a .PDF file, readable by the Adobe Acrobat Reader browser plug-in.
-Maintained by U.S. National Science Foundation, with the Los Alamos National Laboratory, and by the U.S. Department of Energy.
+Maintained by Cornell University.

 - PILOTS database via National Center for PTSD

 "The PILOTS database is an electronic index to the worldwide literature on post-traumatic stress disorder (PTSD) and other mental-health consequences of exposure to traumatic events.
 It is produced by the National Center for PTSD, and is electronically available to the public."
+Click the Search the PILOTS database to begin.
 The basic search screen is straightforward, or click "Advanced" for a form to combine terms..
 The first few lines of the abstract appear on the results list.
 Click on the title of the article to see the full abstract.

 PIRATE is an index of journal articles relating to North American History.
 It is produced by the History and Geography Department of the University of Moncton in New Brunswick, Canada.
 Enter your search term in the space marked "Articles d'histoire," and click the Go button to retrieve a list of journal article citations.
 Multiple words are construed as an "and" search Standard U.S. historical journals are included.
 The name stands for Projet d'Indexation et de Recherche pour Assister le Travail de l'écrit.